AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/configure-azure-storage-audience-sourcing.md

 ### Confirm consent and data use acknowledgment

 You must confirm that consent opt-outs have been removed from the audience data before Collaboration can process it.
-If you are unsure whether your data meets this requirement, review the governance policy and enforcement actions guide before proceeding.
+If you are unsure whether your data meets this requirement, review the [governance policy and enforcement actions](./onboard-audiences.md#governance-policy-and-enforcement-actions) section before proceeding.
 Select the confirmation checkbox and then select **OK** to proceed.

 ### Provide connection details